 Which EV is subject?

 How do I know if I am subject to 212(e)?For a preliminary determination, you should check the source of your funding and the Skills List.
 There may be a note on your J-1/J-2 entry visa or a preliminary determination in the lower left-hand corner of your DS-2019.
 If you have ever been subject in the past, and have neither obtained a waiver nor fulfilled the requirement by spending two years in your country, it still holds even if a more current Form DS-2019 reflects no basis for such a requirement.

 If there is any confusion about whether you are subject, you can request an advisory opinion from Office of Visa Services in the Department of State.
 Please speak to an ISS advisor for more details.

 What does an EV have to do to fulfill this requirement?Any EV subject to the 212(e) must spend two years physically present in her/his country of citizenship or last legal permanent residence.
 Time does not have to be continuous.

 What are the limitations of being subject to the 212(e)?

 Can an EV have this requirement waived?There is a 212(e) waiver process which is initiated and filed by the EV subject to the 212(e).
 More information on this waiver process can be found at the Department of State website.

-Any EV in the professor or research scholar category.
+Which EV is subject?Any EV in the professor or research scholar category.

 What are the limitations of being subject to the 24-month bar?When an EV completes his/her program participation (for any program period from the minimum 3 weeks to the maximum of 5 years), s/he is not eligible to begin another J-1 exchange program in the professor or research scholar category for a period of 24 months.
 EVs are eligible to enter the U.S. (if not subject to the 212(e)) in other visa categories and as J-1 EVs in the short-term category, which is for a program period of six months or less.

 Would you like more information on 212(e) or the 12- and 24-month bars?Please contact ISS at (312) 362-8376 to schedule an appointment with an ISS advisor.

 Your permission to stay in the United States ends on the expiration date of your I-94 Departure Record card – unless the card is marked “Duration of Status” or “D/S.” In that case, your permission to stay will expire 30 days after the date shown in item #3 of your Form DS-2019.
 In general, a person in J-1 status in the category of professor or researcher may stay in the U.S. for five (5) years.
 An individual in the short-term scholar category cannot extend the program beyond six (6) months.
-You need to pay particular attention to the end-date on your DS-2019 and contact ISS at least two months before your permission to stay expires.
+You need to pay particular attention to the end-date on your DS-2019 and contact ISS at least two weeks before your permission to stay expires.

 If you were subject to the 212(e), two-year home residency requirement and have received a written waiver recommendation from the US Department of State, then you are not eligible for an extension beyond the current end date of your DS-2019.

-Your sponsoring department at DePaul University must submit a J-1 program extension request to ISSS on your behalf, prior to the expiration of your DS-2019.
+Your sponsoring department at DePaul University must submit a J-1 program extension request to ISS on your behalf, prior to the expiration of your DS-2019.
 ISS will not accept an extension request form directly from an EV.

 Before leaving the U.S. to travel, either to your home country or to another country, make sure you check your travel documents.
 Please do so at least 2 weeks before departure, in case you need a new DS-2019 from ISS.
 Please remember to obtain a travel signature by submitting this request form.
 Please use the following checklist to determine if your documents are in order for re-entry into the U.S.